The Cost of Doing Business – Is Your Company Suffering from Increasing Material Prices?

 Basic economics tell us that, in an open marketplace, prices will rise when demand increases or when supply decreases.
 Demand is increasing exponentially in China due in part to a construction boom resulting from the country’s economic revolution, preparations for the 2008 Olympic Games, construction of the Three Gorges Dam, and the construction of thousands of highways throughout the country.
 Demand is also significantly higher in the US due to a rise in construction activity, related in part to new home construction.
 Some of the highest price increases have occurred with steel, lumber and plywood, while cement has been in short supply.
-The following graph shows the extent of construction material price inflation over the past twelve months:

 The construction industry has seen the demand for steel increase and the supply decrease simultaneously.
 All types of steel have increased in price over the past twelve months.
 Reinforcing bar has risen by 45.2%, while structural steel has risen by 25.7%.

 China is currently consuming about 25% of the world’s steel supply.
 Since China is a major player in the steel production market, it can redirect previously exported steel to fill its own domestic demand for the material, reducing the material’s availability on the open market.
 A similar situation is occurring in India, where some suppliers have halted exports in order to meet domestic material demands.